 Onus of Proof

 Similar to other offences such as Necessity or Duress, the Defence must provide evidence that signifies that self-defence possibly existed.
 However, if self-defence is raised, it is the responsibility of the Police (Prosecution) to prove that the elements of self- defence did not exist beyond all reasonable doubt.
-If either of the elements are not disproved by the Police, you may be entitled to an acquittal (a finding of not guilty).
+If either of the elements is not disproved by the Police, you may be entitled to an acquittal (a finding of not guilty).

 Crimes Act 1958 (Vic) 322K(3).